python/cpython/Doc/library/copyreg.rst

    hence not valid as a constructor), raises :exc:`TypeError`.

-.. function:: pickle(type, function, constructor=None)
+.. function:: pickle(type, function, constructor_ob=None)

    Declares that *function* should be used as a "reduction" function for objects of type *type*.  *function* should return either a string or a tuple containing two or three elements.
 See the :attr:`~pickle.Pickler.dispatch_table` for more details on the interface of *function*.

-   The *constructor* parameter is a legacy feature and is now ignored, but if passed it must be a callable.
+   The *constructor_ob* parameter is a legacy feature and is now ignored, but if passed it must be a callable.

    Note that the :attr:`~pickle.Pickler.dispatch_table` attribute of a pickler